 • With more advanced students, have students practice writing down the symptoms and/or questions in a letter to take to the doctors’ office.
 Explain that this will help them to remember everything important and to be better understood.

-• Related lessons: Calling in Sick and Reporting Emergencies
+• Related lessons: Calling in Sick, Late, or Absent and Reporting Emergencies

 Carnation WA 98014